ICJIA/icjia-accessibility-status-dashboard/docs/security/MIGRATION_STATUS.md

 2. ✅ Automatic deactivation job can run
 3. ✅ Grace period functionality works
 4. ✅ Key lineage tracking is available
-5. ✅ All rotation events are logged to `activity_log`
+5. ✅ All rotation events are logged to `audit_logs`

 ---